 • The student fails the same course for the second time during any portion of their enrollment at SCNM (a course includes any didactic class or clinical clerkship in the Program of Study)

-• The student fails to meet the Technical Standards of Admission as outlined in the catalog
+• The student fails to meet the Technical Standards of Admission for their prescribed program of study

 A student cumulative GPA (CGPA) projections shows an inability to recover from a low CPGA in subsequent terms, may be subject to dismissal after Probation I or Probation II